jamesecollier81/streamlit_weather/README.md

-Using the meteo api, altair, and streamlit to create a hyperlocal weather app for my location.
+Using the meteo api, altair, and streamlit to create a hyperlocal weather app for a location.

 https://appweather-jamescollier.streamlit.app